 The video below shows a few who have come to the Daybreak homeless shelter in Joliet, Illinois, to cook, serve, and be with the shelter’s residents.
-For over a decade I have coordinated volunteers—mainly from Friendship United Methodist Church—who come on the third Friday and Saturday of every month.
+For over 15 years I have coordinated volunteers—mainly from Friendship United Methodist Church—who come on the third Friday and Saturday of every month.

 ♦ Go here for THE YEAR’S SCHEDULE and feel free to join us.